 Contesting a Will in Strathpine, QLD

-Wills are legal documents that dictate how one’s assets are to be divided after they die.
+Wills are legal documents that dictate how one’s assets are to be divided after one dies.
 The person who makes the will is called the testator.
 In cases where there is no will upon death, the deceased assets will be distributed based on the relevant intestacy laws.
 However, sometimes the already emotionally charged process of probate is compounded by will contests.
-Below we outline some of the most common question regarding contesting a will.
+Below we outline some of the most common questions regarding contesting a will.

 What is a Will Contest?